 we're going to solve problems and charm your users together. here's how.

 The Design Process is the step-by-step behind making decisions based on real findings.
 It's how we get from an idea to reality.
-It's the difference between feeling in, or out, of control of the final outcome.
+It's the difference between feeling in control, or out of sync with your final outcome.

-I don’t just follow the process once for my clients, I set the team up with the ability to continue this process after I'm long gone.
+I don’t just follow this process once, I set your team up with the ability to continue this process after I'm long gone.
 Whether that means documentation, guideline documents, workshops, template repositories or something else, I get a kick out of leaving every team better and more empowered than I found it.

 My goal isn’t to get you to keep hiring me back (although that’s nice too!) but instead to provide what's needed to help you maintain a consistent experience.
-I want to make your product better together.
+I want us to make your product, and your team, better together.

 So what's the process?

 What do we want to build?
 Who are we building it for, and what market are we building it in?

 This is where we identify stakeholders and audience, gather initial ideas, and talk about what everyone involved wants to accomplish.
 The umbrella term "research" can include any combination of things, depending on what’s appropriate for the project.
 Often, this can include:

 Market Analysis: Who are we competing with?
 How close are our product offerings, and who does which part better?